 Editor’s note: How does your agency measure up when it comes to wellness?
 Lexipol’s Wellness solutions help agencies deliver anonymous, 24/7 support, enhance peer support team readiness, and build a culture of wellness.
 Contact Lexipol at 844-312-9500 to learn more or request a demo.

-It’s no surprise to Police1 readers that they don’t get enough sleep, but it’s important to know that fatigue increases risks or critical incidents and injuries.
+It’s no surprise to Police1 readers that they don’t get enough sleep, but it’s important to know that fatigue increases risk during critical incidents and the chance of injury.
 In this episode of The Brief: Wellness Edition, Emily Hitchings and Greg Friese discuss the importance of quality sleep for police officers and strategies to improve sleep.

-Hitchings, a former police officer, asks “What’s sleep?” when asked her strategies to get good sleep between shifts.
+Hitchings, a former police officer, responds, “What’s sleep?” when asked about her strategies to get good sleep between shifts.

 Listen to their discussion and read more about the research findings.